Taiyō no Uta (song)

-"Taiyō no Uta" (タイヨウのうた) is a song recorded by Japanese actress and singer Erika Sawajiri for the TBS television adaptation of the film of the same name.
-It was released under the name "Kaoru Amane", the lead character of the series portrayed by Sawajiri, through Sony Music Records on August 30, 2006.
+"Taiyō no Uta" (タイヨウのうた) is a song recorded by Erika Sawajiri for Taiyō no Uta, a 2006 television drama adaptation of the film of the same name.
+It was released under the name Kaoru Amane, the lead character of the series portrayed by Sawajiri, through Sony Music Records on August 30, 2006.
 The single broke several records, scoring the best first-week sales of a debut single by a female solo artist, and becoming the first debut single by an actress in twelve years to top the Oricon Singles Chart, since Yuki Uchida's debut with "Tenca o Torō!
 (Uchida no Yabō)" (1994).

 Background

 "Taiyō no Uta" was written by Japanese singer-songwriter and daughter of Emiko Shiratori, Maika Shiratori.
 The song was arranged by Junji Yayoshi and produced by Yoshio Konno.
 It is composed in the key of G major and set to a tempo of 84 beats per minute.
 Sawajiri's vocals span from G_{3} to C_{5}.
 Lyrically, the song describes a woman who gains hope for the future through falling in love.
 Shiratori used the plot of the series as inspiration for the lyrics.
 In 2007, she self-covered the song for her fourth studio album Hikousen.